 But because I have enough connections in the community I ended up talking to the person's boss's boss's boss's boss, and then he was dismissed for wildly inappropriate behavior in four hours because it came from me.

 Then she was in such a trusting relationship with someone else in our group, and then that person trusted me that she would open up about what had happened, and the company was just like "Oh my god, thank you.
 That's not acceptable and we wouldn't have known."

 So we've been having these magical things happen because of trust relationships, and people meeting in person, and we've been helping people find their first job in InfoSec, or find a co-op, or find someone--

 Like later today another woman that's in WoSEC, she's like "You're a great public speaker.
 Will you watch my talk?
 I'm doing my first talk ever tomorrow," so I'm going to do one on one with her to try to make sure her talk is extra good.

 Guy: Because that ties back into that mentoring, just for that specific audience to help it grow.

 Tanya: Yeah.
-So I'm helping women, but then all those other women are helping other women, and it's like passed down and
+So I'm helping women, but then all those other women are helping other women, and it's like passed down and down.

-their hotel room with another woman so she can afford to go to a conference for the first time, like each one of these things multiplies in positivity.
+Between someone just sharing their hotel room with another woman so she can afford to go to a conference for the first time, like each one of these things multiplies in positivity.

 I'm shocked at how many amazing human beings are like "I want to participate," and they're making it a thousand times better than I ever could on my own.